-Magan, a 43 year old dancer with considerable grace and presence who is catching the attention of connoisseurs of Indian dance both here and abroad.
+Magan, a dancer with considerable grace and presence is capturing the attention of connoisseurs of Indian dance both here and abroad.

 After experiencing 3 years of ballet at the age of 8, thereafter translating her unique dance forms to modern dance for another 2 years, Magan found herself drawn to Indian dance.

 Part of her training has been the North Indian Kathak style of dance in London.
 The contemporary and Bollywood jazz styles followed thereafter.